Free Speech

 The Power of the Powerless - Part 1: Havel, Marx, and Lenin

-This post is a placeholder in which to post my first video commentary on Havel’s “The Power of the Powerless”.
 One errata: I said he was critiquing the Russian government.
 This isn’t entirely correct.
 He’s critiquing the Russian soviet, the Czechoslovakian government, and all other governments he labels as “post-totalitarian”.
 We’ll get into that, as the commentaries continue.
-UPDATE: You can find a playlist with all my commentary on this book, here.

 Mill Harm Liberty and Censorship

 J.S.
 Mill’s famous essay On Liberty proposes a broadly Utilitarian principle to be applied for the purpose of the preservation of individual liberty against state coercion.
 This principle is known as the ‘harm principle’.
 Mill provides three vaguely distinct formulations of the principle, and in each one, the term ‘harm’ takes on a slightly different meaning.
 The first formulation implies a definition of harm as an act which would require either individual or collective ‘self-protection’ as a response.
+The second, more augmented formulation implies that a harm is an act of either commission or omission, that is hurtful to the ‘interests of others’.
+The final formulation of the principle implies that a harm is any act which impedes or deprives others’ pursuit of ‘their own good, in their own way’.
+This essay will first briefly summarize these three formulations, and then assess whether they function as bulwarks of liberty.
+At that point, I will pivot to examine how the harm principle is incorporated into Mill’s view of free speech in chapter two of the work, and briefly evaluate the strength of his defense against censorship in that context.